 Today’s post is about a research institute that was the leader in its field during the Soviet era.
 It was home to multiple hi-end technological developments, machinery designs and professional scientific brainpower.
-Sadly, all of it is now history, and starting in 2000s the research activity in the institute began to decline.
-It became crystal clear by 2010.
-First the majority of the spaces inside the buildings were let out for lease, then redevelopment of the premises began and many buildings were being demolished.

 Some time ago we saw that the main building of the research facility was being fenced off which was the first sign that there soon would nothing but ruins and a construction pit where it once stood.
 Soon after that, due to a lucky combination of circumstances, we were able to get inside and take some pictures.